AntoinetteW/ent-ds-del-4-4-web-scraping-with-beautiful-soup-ds-deloitte-03192019/README.md

 ## Introduction

-OK, now that we've seen that web pages are primarily comprised of HTML styled using CSS, the next step is to learn how to scrape information from a website - using the Python library "Beautiful Soup".
+OK, now that we've seen that web pages are primarily comprised of HTML and styled using CSS, the next step is to learn how to scrape information from a website - using the Python library "Beautiful Soup".

 ## Objectives
 You will be able to: